Shedrack-Sunday/Shedrack-Sunday/README.md

 - :seedling: I'm Currently building my skills in CI/CD, DevOps and Cloud technologies(AWS, Azure and GCP).

-- :keyboard: I have an Interest in Technical Writing, and I'm Open to Developer Advocate Roles.
+- :keyboard: I have an Interest in Technical Writing, and am Open to Developer Advocate Roles.

 - :zap: In my free time, I solve problems on GeeksforGeek, Hackerank, Leetcode and read tech articles.